Big Country Waste Management Commission

 |Special Area No. 4||Robert Worobo||403-577-3523|

-The Big Country Waste Management Commission has an Executive elected annually from the representatives as well as the Chief Administrative Officer.
+The Big Country Waste Management Commission has an Executive elected annually from the representatives.
 The Executive is currently comprised of:

 Youngstown Regional Landfill